Rose Madder (novel): Plot

 In 1985, police officer Norman Daniels brutally beats his wife Rosie while she is four months pregnant, resulting in a miscarriage.
 Rosie considers leaving Norman, but dismisses the idea because Norman is a cop who specializes in finding missing persons and she has nowhere else to go as her family died in a car accident years earlier.
 The short-tempered Norman has recently been accused of raping a Black woman named Wendy Yarrow, and the subsequent lawsuit and internal affairs investigation has made him even more volatile.

-Nine years later, Rosie notices a drop of blood on the couple's bedsheet and realizes that, if she stays with Norman, he will eventually kill her.
-Taking his credit card, Rosie departs on a bus to an unfamiliar city in the Midwest, with no clear plan of action.
+Nine years later, Rosie notices a drop of blood on the couple's bedsheet and realizes that, if she stays with Norman, worse than being murdered eventually by Norman, Rose may suffer a continuous life with him.
+Taking his debit card, Rosie departs on a bus to an unfamiliar city in the Midwest, with no clear plan of action.
 Once there, she meets a good-natured man named Peter Slowik, who guides her to a local women's shelter.
 She quickly makes new friends, including the owner of the shelter, Anna Stevenson, who helps Rosie find a small apartment and a job as a hotel maid.
 A few weeks later, Rosie decides to pawn her engagement ring but finds that the ring's "diamond" is fake.
 In the pawnshop, her attention is drawn to a painting which depicts a woman in a rose madder gown.
 Fascinated, she trades her ring for the painting.